cafalchio/fix_coinluxe/README.md

 ## Home Page

 - The home page serves as the main landing page of the website.
-- It may provide an overview of the website's purpose, features, and highlights.
+- It provides an overview of the website's purpose, features,  highlights and newsletter registration.

-## User Account Pages

-- The website includes user account functionality.
-- Users can create an account, log in, and access their personalized account pages.
-- Account pages may include features such as profile management, order history, and saved preferences.

 ## Cryptocurrencies List